 However I managed to bring my blood pressure down despite my genetic propensity to develop hypertension via the methods outlined above.

-Being genetically predisposed to having high blood pressure is not the same as saying your are condemned to it.
+Being genetically predisposed to having high blood pressure is not the same as saying you are condemned to it.
 It just means that you have to work harder at getting it down and keeping it down.
-It means that people who have no ‘hypertensive genes’ in their genetic makeup can get away with things that you can’t.
+It means that people who have no ‘hypertensive genes’ in their genetic make-up can get away with things that you can’t.